The Whitehaven Academy: Academy status

+Special measures

 In November 2016 the school was placed in special measures following an Ofsted inspection.

 Parents, teachers, and politicians were critical of the Bright Tribe Trust.
 The building was physically deteriorating and was not watertight.
 Staff and parents were concerned about the lack of teaching resources with some teachers printing exam practice papers at home using their own materials, such was the shortage in school.
 Staff raised their concerns writing directly to the Regional Schools Commissioner, Janet Renou, who claims she has been working with Bright Tribe and the Education and Skills Funding Agency to try to address the state of the building.

 Parents and staff remained dissatisfied: one child was taken to hospital after being hit by falling debris, one lunch session being stopped because rain was dripping on to food and rainwater falling on to electric sockets.
 The staff explained that much of the building had to be cordoned off when it rained.
 A series of strikes was planned for December 2017 and January 2018 to highlight the need for a new sponsor.